What is Teamwork

 There are various examples of successful teamwork.
 These examples show that working as one allows for possibilities that seem impossible when working alone.
 Here are those key examples:

-1) Sports: The Boston Red Sox's 2004 comeback and Leicester City's 2016 Premier League win demonstrate how strategy and teamwork can overcome huge odds.
+1) Sports: Achievements like the Boston Red Sox’s 2004 comeback or Leicester City’s 2016 Premier League win show how shared strategy and coordinated effort lead to remarkable results.

 3) Community Gardens: Neighbors working together revitalize spaces and provide food, showing how group effort can solve community problems.